iai-group/dagfinn/README.md

 rasa run
 ```

-**NB!** In some cases you might see Cross-Origin Resource Sharing (CORS) error after launching the webchat.
+**NB!** In some cases, you might see Cross-Origin Resource Sharing (CORS) error after launching the webchat.
 In that case restart the server with the command:

 ```
 rasa run --cors "*"
 ```

-# Running the command line application
+## Command line application

 You can start the command line version of the chatbot with the command: